Using Localnet

 Upgrading Sui Client

-Do localnet update to download/rebuild/restart the localnet with the latest.
+Do localnet update to update to the latest binaries.

-This also update the local repo that can provide the matching Rust SDK and Move dependencies to your app.
+This also synchronize the local repo.
+That way the Rust SDK and Move dependencies also use that same latest version.

-By default, the latest 'devnet' branch from Mysten Labs is used, you can choose a different branch or repo by editing suibase.yaml (More Info).
+By default, the latest 'testnet' branch from Mysten Labs is used, you can choose a different branch by editing suibase.yaml (More Info).

 Regeneration